Zone

 Circumstances:

-Few minutes after takeoff from Oranjestad-Reina Beatrix Airport, while climbing, the airplane crashed in unknown circumstances into the sea.
+Few minutes after takeoff from Oranjestad-Queen Beatrix Airport, while climbing, the airplane crashed in unknown circumstances into the sea.
 SAR operations were initiated but eventually suspended after few days as no trace of the aircraft nor both crew members was found.